 Thambali is a kind of curry and Piyavu is what we call Onions in Konkani, hence the name of this dish, which is like an Onion Curry.
-It is typically eaten with fried fish or as an accompaniment to our main meal of rice and dal.
+It is typically eaten as an accompaniment to our main meal of rice and dal.

 This is a popular dish made by many Konkani people.
 It must rank as one our favourites at home.
 I have fond memories of this dish from my childhood when my Mom used to make this for us.
 However, I don't make this often because of the coconut content but a few days ago I made this for a change and we loved it!

 - Coconut gratings, 1 cup,

 - Salt, to taste

 As the first step, finely chop the onions, and grate the ginger.

 Add a little salt, mix well and keep aside.